System Verilog : Disable Fork & Wait Fork

 Wait Fork :

-The wait fork statement blocks process execution flow until all immediate child subprocesses (processes
+The wait fork statement blocks process execution flow until all immediate child subprocesses (processes created by the current process, excluding their descendants) have completed their execution.

 class fork_join_class;